September 30, 2003

 Double trouble

-risks of calling a snap double dissolution election, my gut feeling is that John Howard will still do it.
+Whatever the risks of calling a snap double dissolution election, my gut feeling is that John Howard will still do it.
 I don't think he will risk losing Government next year just to avoid being criticised as opportunistic.
 He didn't let criticisms of opportunism spoil his refugee-election victory.

 Right now, the Opposition is just too weak, there's that housing bubble and interest rate rise forecast, and Howard is not yet facing the kind of negative reaction from voters as his Coalition of the Foolhardy partners are, though that's surely only a matter of time.
 So I reckon he will strike while the public opinion is hot.